 Fermentation can help preserve food for a longer time by making it difficult for toxigenic bacteria to multiply in the food instead [7].

 Many fermented foods also contain live microbes.
 These bacteria or yeasts may come in contact with your gut microbiome and inhibit pathogens or boost your immune system.
-Foods with live microbes are those that have not been heat-treated, such as:
+Foods with live microbes are those that have not been heat-treated.
+Some examples of these fermented foods are:

 Even some beers have live bacteria following the fermentation process.